 Hours of painstaking care go into the creation of every RANDALL MADETM knife.
-Only the finest steel is used, either imported Swedish .01 tool steel or high carbon domestic 440B or 440C stainless steel.
+Only the finest steel is used, either imported .01 tool steel or high carbon 440 series stainless steel.
 If we knew of a finer forgeable steel, we would use it.